FDA approved for more than 25 years

 • Rinse your hair to remove the fenugreek mask before washing thoroughly with your preferred shampoo.

-While a fenugreek mask may not help restore hair loss or stop hair fall-out, the nourishing ingredients can help restore softness and hydration in dry hair.
+While a fenugreek mask may not help restore hair loss or stop hair from falling out, its nourishing ingredients can help restore softness and hydration to dry hair.

 If you don’t want to wait overnight while the seeds soak, you can also use fenugreek seeds to make a powder, then mix the fenugreek powder with your favorite moisturizing hair oil like olive oil or coconut oil.